 In this age of universally available and technologically sophisticated communication, it may be tempting to fall for the hype that some translation app promoters appear to promise.
 Just imagine, you may think, how you could cut down on translation costs by doing everything yourself.
 Just arm yourself with one or another translation app which has come on to the market and you can dispense with that expensive professional translation service you were first considering.

-The reality is that translation apps generally translate text word for word and are incapable of considering the context of a phrase or paragraph.
+The reality is that translation apps generally translate a text word for word and are incapable of considering the context of a phrase or paragraph.
 There are some apps that have been designed and promoted by people who have never bothered to learn any other language except their own and have absolutely no idea of the intricacies of translation.

-The worst thing that can happen if these sorts of translation apps are used too widely is that words are translated too literally and become meaningless or even cause offence in the target language.
+The worst thing that can happen if these sorts of translation apps are used too widely is that words are translated too literally and become meaningless or even cause offense in the target language.

-If you are travelling on business, then relying on a translation app is trickier as the fate of your business trip may be dependent on effective communication.
+If you are traveling on business, then relying on a translation app is trickier as the fate of your business trip may be dependent on effective communication.
 It is best to take with you copies of any important documents that you need translated by a professional translation service and make use of a local interpreter if you have a lot of verbal communication to do.

 So do translation apps have any value at all and are they getting better?

 The answer is yes to both questions: take Google Translate, for instance.
-You would be very unwise to use it, despite it being a free service, to translate your important legal documents, but for casual travel it at least tries to use contextual translation rather than rely totally on word for word translation.
+You would be very unwise to use it, despite it being a free service, to translate your important legal documents, but for casual travel, it at least tries to use contextual translation rather than rely totally on word-for-word translation.
 Some of the new apps do have large vocabularies and have the advantage of being able to be used away from an internet signal, which can cut down on phone and roaming charges, so the conclusion is that smartphone apps have, at least at present, limited use whenever the translation needed is not critical or too important.